usnistgov/workbench_admin_per_menu/README.md

 When installed go to the permissions screen and select which roles should have their menu access enforced by Workbench.

-Other users (typically Administrators) should be give menu permissions normally provided by Drupal.
+Other users (typically Administrators) should be given menu permissions normally provided by Drupal.
 If a role is both under this modules control AND assigned normal Drupal access the Drupal access takes precedence.